michaeljones/community-bot/README.md

 - Record information about people who aren't registered yet so we know how to teat them when they do.

+## Problems

+- **Name Clashes**: It is possible that there is more than one project out there with the same name but in different fields.
+The names would clash if brought under one user or organisation.
+As such we might need to support renaming the clone in the 'ask for a clone' syntax.

+  This seems to be possible via the API but as a separate command which would be a problem as we won't be able to fork first before renaming, I doubt.

 ## Bootstrap